State's deaths rise by 228, one day after 197; cases increase 7,711 vs. 6,979

 Florida's cases are 6.5 percent of the total infections in the U.S. The state comprises 6.5 percent of the U.S. population.

 Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 8.2 percent of the state's 21.48 million population, 30th in cases per million.
-In average cases per 100,000 over the last seven days, Florida is in 16th at 44.9 with Texas No. 1 at 70.1, according to the CDC.
+In average cases per 100,000 over the last seven days, Florida is in 14th at 44.4 with Texas No. 1 at 69.2, according to the Centers for Disease Control and Prevention.

 State and county increases represent fatalities received by the state and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 171 on Jan.
 6.

 Florida's new hospitalizations rose by 365 compared with 408 one day ago.
-The state reported Wednesday (no report yet Thursday) there are currently 5,835 hospitalized with a primary diagnosis of COVID-19, which is a decrease of 187 in one day and the first time since Dec.
-27 it was below 6,000 with it reaching as high as 7,762 Jan.
-14. The high of 9,520 was on July 21 though the state didn't begin posting data until July.
+The state reported Thursday there are currently 5,835 hospitalized with a primary diagnosis of COVID-19, which is a decrease of 228.
+It reached as high as 7,762 Jan.
+14 since climbing hitting 6,000 in December.
+The high of 9,520 was on July 21 though the state didn't begin posting data until July.

 TESTING